Go-Jek extends ride-hailing service to the rest of Singapore

 After a limited rollout, Go-Jek said today that it will extend its ride-hailing service to all of Singapore tomorrow while continuing its beta phase.
 The Indonesian-based company began offering rides in Singapore at the end of November, but only for passengers riding to and from certain areas.
-It https://www.straitstimes.com/singapore/transport/gojek-introduces-dynamic-pricing-move-will-likely-attract-more-drivers-to-joinintroduced dynamic pricing there, which increases prices during peak times, a few days ago.
+It introduced dynamic pricing there, which increases prices during peak times, a few days ago.

 “We continue to welcome feedback from driver-partners and riders during this enhanced beta phase, as we work to fine-tune the app and create the best experience for our users,” the company said in a statement.